Signature

 Real Nutella, warmed to a slow, glossy drip.
 We drown the waffle — not drizzle it.
 Every nook and pocket gets filled.

-Your pick — grated dark chocolate or cookies-and-cream crumble — hand-applied while the dip's still wet.
-Snaps on the first bite.
+Your pick — grated dark chocolate, cookies-and-cream crumble, or fresh strawberries — hand-applied while the dip's still wet.

 Watch the whole thing happen at the counter.
 The smell is doing half the marketing.